 Coeur de Bourgogne is the first region that has a village modeled after a real life location.
 Chateauneuf-en-Auxois served as the ideal location for our rural vision of Bourgogne.
 Several of the buildings, including the castle, church, and main street are located here.
 In addition, there are a couple of houseboats, a model of the Hospice de Beaune, and of course… what would Bourgogne be without vineyards?

 Coeur de Franche-Comte has round top mountains, representative of that area of France.
 These mountains have several chalets, and several half-timber buildings.
 A road winds through the mountains, while another follows along the canal towards Coeur de Alsace.

-Coeur d’Alsace is the most recent addition to Ville de Coeur.
-It is based on the old town section of Colmar, France.
+Coeur d’Alsace is based on the old town section of Colmar, France.
 This village is noted for its winter decorations as well as the flowers lining the canal.
-It is referred to in real life as Petite Venise due to network of canals.
+It is referred to in real life as Petite Venise due to its network of canals.